 6. Paseo San Carlos

 An enclave off of San Carlos Street, Paseo San Carlos is yet another tucked away sanctuary full of Carmel delights.
 The outdoor terrace is particularly cozy with colorful flower beds, Dutch doors and red brick pathways.
-Browse an array of California fine art at Trotter Galleries, dine on organic and sustainable dishes at Basil and sip on handcrafted wines at Manzoni Cellars.
+Browse an array of California fine art at Trotter Galleries, dine on organic and sustainable dishes at Basil and sip on handcrafted wines at Shale Canyon Wines.

 7. Court of the Fountains

 Tucked behind Mission Street, between Ocean and 7th Avenues, is a serene escape with Carmel’s quintessential staples- food, wine and art.
 The focal point of this particular courtyard is the crystal blue fountain, of course.
-Enjoy a romantic meal at Anton and Michele or grab a glass of wine at Albatross Ridge tasting room which grows their grapes in nearby Carmel Valley.
-Stop by Lisa’s studio for a peek into her art gallery and grab a box of gourmet treats from Lula’s Chocolates for the trip home.
+Enjoy a romantic meal at Anton and Michele or grab a box of gourmet treats from Lula’s Chocolates for the trip home.

 Click here for a complete list of charming courtyards and secret passageways from Visit Carmel.